A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: The New Assignment-Based Anticlustering ( ) Algorithm

 \subsection{The \ABA~Algorithm With Categories}

 We also propose a variant of the \ABA~algorithm for the anticlustering problem with categories (see~Section~\ref{sec:problem}).
-The base version of the \ABA~algorithm requires two modifications to account for the additional constraint that all objects of the same category need to be evenly distributed across anticlusters.

-The first modification rearranges the objects in the sorted list $\mathcal{N}^{\downarrow}$ as follows.
+The base variant of the \ABA~algorithm requires two modifications to account for the additional constraint that all objects of the same category need to be evenly distributed across anticlusters.
+First, the objects in the sorted list $\mathcal{N}^{\downarrow}$ need to be rearranged as follows.
 The list is divided into $G$ sublists $\mathcal{N}^{\downarrow}_g$ ($g \in G$), where each $\mathcal{N}^{\downarrow}_g$ contains all objects belonging to category $g$, preserving their original order.
 Each $\mathcal{N}^{\downarrow}_g$ is then partitioned into consecutive blocks of size $K$.
 If the number of objects in $\mathcal{N}^{\downarrow}_g$ is not a multiple of $K$, the final block contains fewer than $K$ objects.
 The rearranged list is obtained by sequentially concatenating all full ($K$-sized) blocks from the $G$ lists in an alternating fashion, always selecting the next available block according to the sorting.
 The remaining (incomplete) blocks are appended at the end in the same alternating order.
 Figure~\ref{fig:list_adjustment_aba_with_categories} illustrates for an example with $N=22$ objects and $K=3$ anticlusters how to construct the rearranged list $\mathcal{N}^{\downarrow}_\text{new}$.

-When splitting the rearranged list $\mathcal{N}^{\downarrow}_\text{new}$ into batches $\mathcal{B}_1$ to $\mathcal{B}_B$, the last batches may contain objects that belong to different categories.
+Second, when splitting the rearranged list $\mathcal{N}^{\downarrow}_\text{new}$ into batches $\mathcal{B}_1$ to $\mathcal{B}_B$, the last batches may contain objects that belong to different categories.
 Because of this, we need to keep track of the number of objects of category $g \in G$ assigned to each anticluster $k \in K$ during the iterations.
-When an assignment of an object $i$ to a anticluster $k$ would violate the corresponding upper bound of $\left\lceil \frac{|\mathcal{N}_g|}{K} \right\rceil$, it is necessary to set the entry in the cost matrix that corresponds to the distance $d(\bm{x}_i, \bm{\mu}_k)$ to a sufficiently large negative value (e.g., the negative maximum distance) prior to solving the assignment problem to ensure that the upper bound is never exceeded.
+When assigning object $i$ to anticluster $k$ would violate the corresponding upper bound $\left\lceil \frac{|\mathcal{N}_g|}{K} \right\rceil$, the cost matrix entry that corresponds to the distance between $\bm{x}_i$ and $\bm{\mu}_k$ must be set to a sufficiently large negative value, such as the negative of the maximum entry in the cost matrix, before solving the assignment problem to ensure that the upper bound is never exceeded.